 But, as ever, whatever the source of the initial idea for a song, the lyrics are crafted in a way that most people can relate to.
 Catchy choruses and bluesy guitar hooks abound.

-We're sure that Del’s succeeded in creating yet more cool radio-friendly songs with a touch of blues, country and folk - what a great mix!
+We're sure that Del and the band will succeed in creating yet more cool radio-friendly songs with a touch of blues, country and folk - what a great mix!

-And remember, 'Driving Home Alone' is still available on iTunes and Amplifier.
+And remember, 'Driving Home Alone' and 'Shifting Sands' are still available on iTunes and Amplifier.

 *All live photos courtesy of Don Laing